 Are you ready to jump-start your career with a degree in Physics?
 Find a school that offers you quality outcomes without breaking the bank with this best value ranking.
-In 2016 7,739 Physics students graduated with bachelor degrees from schools in the U.S. Your earnings after you graduate could be around $42,197 to $74,231 in your early career and $100,012 to $99,753 in your mid-career.
+In 2018 7,893 Physics students graduated with bachelor degrees from schools in the U.S. Your earnings after you graduate could be around $42,197 to $74,231 in your early career and $65,668 to $136,746 in your mid-career.
 A lot depends on the program you choose, so consider carefully.

 The "Best for the Money" rankings were created to help you find a great Physics college at an affordable price.
 Some of the factors we include are the average cost of attendance, time to graduation, early and mid-career salaries, and more.
 Read our ranking methodology for more details.

 Looking for the best of the best?
 Look into New Mexico Institute of Mining and Technology to obtain your degree in Physics.
-New Mexico Institute of Mining and Technology physics students earn 2.9% more than the average physics student.
+After graduation, physics students typically earn an average of $51,109 at the beginning of their careers.
 Students who enjoy a more slow-paced life will appreciate New Mexico Institute of Mining and Technology's location in the small town of Socorro, New Mexico.

 Every student pursuing a degree in Physics has to check out Brigham Young University - Provo.
-The surrounding area of a major city is tremendous for students seeking out considerable possibilities for social networking, adventure, and life.
+Brigham Young University - Provo is among the largest schools in Utah.

 It's hard to beat Missouri University of Science and Technology if you want to study Physics.
-Students who graduate from this program report average early career earnings of physics and mid-career earnings of $88,547.
+Physics majors from Missouri University of Science and Technology get a earnings boost of around 0.2% over the typical income of physics majors.
 Rolla, Missouri provides a whimsical small-town ambiance for young people to learn in.

 Gustavus Adolphus College is a wonderful choice for students pursuing a Physics degree.
-Physics majors from Gustavus Adolphus College get a earnings boost of around 3.7% over the typical income of physics majors.
+Students who graduate from the physics program earn an average of $51,412 in their early career salary and $95,150 in their mid-career salary.
 Students who enjoy a more slow-paced life will value the school's location in the little town of Saint Peter, Minnesota.